joachimschaaf/dockerdemo/README.md

 *Q: on which port is the Postgres database running? `expose`and `ports` - where's the difference?
 How to run the database on port 9999?*

+## Containers, data and volumes

+After a container has been started, the data that is created is stored in the container filesystem.
+To store data outside of the container, host directories can be mounted or Docker volumes, a kind of data container, can be used.
+Volumes are the preferred solution!

+We want to create a file in the container.
+This can be done by running a shell in the container with the 'exec' command:

+    docker exec -ti myimg ash
+    touch /test.txt
+    exit

+*Q: now stop the container - does the file still exist?
+Start the container again and check it!
+Stop and remove the container, then start it again: does the file still exist?*

 ## Stop the container

 A running container can be stopped with the 'docker stop' command.